 Biblical scholars sometimes compare us mythicists (just to be perfectly clear: I'm not at all sure whether Jesus existed or not.
 I could absolutely eventually be convinced that he did or that he did not) to people who believe in nutty stuff like this New Chronology.

 And in some case, mythicists actually are as crazy and ignorant as that.

 But I'm not.
 But why should you believe me?
 Well, as far as I'm concerned you don't have to take anybody's word for anything.
 More research is needed -- everywhere, all the time, about everything.
 By all means, research everything further.
 I'm completely for that.
 Research me if you feel the need to, by all means.
 Read Fomenko if you want to, if you're not yet convinced that he is, in fact, crazier and more ignorant than I am.
 Think for yourselves.
 Please.
 If you come to the conclusion that Fomenko is right and that academic historians are wrong and/or lying for some reason, well, okay then.
 But in that case be prepared for the fact that I'll probably consider you to be a little slow.

-Yes, I'm saying that I consider Garry Kasparov to be a little slow -- when it come to history.
+Yes, I'm saying that I consider Garry Kasparov to be a little slow -- when it comes to history.
 The only place I've seen geniuses who were smart about everything is in fictional characters in TV shows and movies.
 In real life I've never encountered anyone with no serious weak points mentally.
 Kasparov is a genius at chess and a bit slow in the study of history.
-I'm good at language acquisition and bad bad at sarcasm detection.
+I'm good at language acquisition and quite bad at sarcasm detection.
 I'm sure I have other mental weak spots of which I'm unaware, because one reason why people have these weak spots is because they're unaware of them, and remain stubbornly unaware of them somehow even when other people repeatedly point them out, and I see no reason to assume I'm unique in this department.